YYAppleFan/-MC/README.md

 That's a big number.
 Also,many files are uploaded to it,such as movies,pictures and documents.The only bad thing is...
 ## Release Download Speed Limit of Baidu Skydrive
 There are lots of good things in Baidu Skydrive,as I mentioned.
 But Baidu limits you speed of downloading files.
 Imagine you are downloading a 2.47GB file with the speed of 10KB/s,it's terrible!(Baidu provides 2TB space for each user,so they limit the speed,or they'll collapse.)
-As the saying goes,'Master in civil',yi ming(username) writes a script to release download speed limit.
-Before you download this script,you need to download the extension:Tampermonkey
-### Proxyee-Down
-[Proxyee-Down](https://github.com/proxyee-down-org/proxyee-down) is a project which help download files faster on GitHub.
-It uses [Man-in-the-middle attack](https://zh.wikipedia.org/zh-hans/中间人攻击) to get the webpage, then the proxy server will edit the page in order to release the limit.
-Here is the way to use it.
-* [Download the program](https://imhx-my.sharepoint.com/personal/pd_imhx_onmicrosoft_com/Documents/Forms/All.aspx?slrid=8f94999e-10b7-0000-3f2c-5ca9b5ceecd6&RootFolder=%2Fpersonal%2Fpd_imhx_onmicrosoft_com%2FDocuments%2Fproxyee-down&FolderCTID=0x012000536DC31294EC264084FE880734F95AEA), remember to choose the latest version.
-* Extract the package, then click on [Proxyee Down.exe]()
-* Install the extension for Baidu Skydrive [Tutorial]（https://github.com/proxyee-down-org/proxyee-down/wiki/%E5%AE%89%E8%A3%85%E6%89%A9%E5%B1%95）

-[**ATTENTION**:You'd better not use it when you're signed in.
-Baidu is always checking if users are using scripts.
-Do it in a private mode(Sharing Files is a good function)]
+However, Baidu starts to control each user's speed directly on their servers and force users to login to download, there's no way to crack...

+The best way is to PAY or buy other services like Onedrive.
+A guy who sells 5T space only for 1

 ### Tencent Weiyun
 Every QQ user can get 10GB space for free.